angular/angularfire/docs/Auth-with-Ionic3-Angular4.md

 This adds android platform for your project.
 Replace android with ios, if you're on Mac book or add both.
 The generic command is ```ionic platform add <platform-name>```

 Now, let's try to run the app in browser.
-Execute the command
+Execute the command:

 ```